Principal Investigators

 GCOOS is primarily funded by the U.S. Integrated Ocean Observing System (IOOS) through a Cooperative Institute in five-year cycles.
 Our most recent proposal for funding covers 2021-2026 under the project title “Continuing the Development of the Gulf of Mexico Coastal Ocean Observing System.”

-In turn, GCOOS develops partnerships with academic, NGOs and industry to support ocean observations and platforms in the Gulf of Mexico.
+In turn, GCOOS develops partnerships with academic, NGOs and industry to support ocean observations and platforms in the Gulf.
 Sub-award proposals are selected competitively based on system-wide needs and awarded to Principal Investigators.

 This page showcases current GCOOS Principal Investigators.